|

 There are two main areas within Las Palmas where air pollutants are high:

-The city of Telde is also subject to moderate levels of air pollutants due to thick traffic congestion on days with
+The city of Telde is also subject to moderate levels of air pollutants due to thick traffic congestion on days with little wind to disperse the air pollutants.

 Also, significant respiratory problems occur in people living within the Jinámar Valley.
 This valley is located halfway between Las Palmas and Telde and is home to approximately 25,000 residents.
 The valley is separated from the coast by a small hill which helps prevent the removal of air pollutants from passing out to sea.
 In fact, the Jinámar Valley has the highest rate of hospital admissions in Gran Canaria due to the persistent smog.